 Dosage: You can take 540 mg of this oil per day, every day.
 It may take six months to feel the full benefits of taking evening primrose oil.
 Evening primrose oil may cause side effects like nausea, diarrhea, and rashes.
 Don’t take this oil if you have epilepsy.

 What does it do?
 Omega-3 fatty acids, the primary component in fish oil, are healthy fats that your body needs.
 Omega-3 may help prevent chronic inflammation and ease symptoms associated with arthritis pain.
 Fish high in omega-3 include herring, mackerel, salmon, and tuna.

 Does it work?
 A 2013 study found taking fish oil resulted in greater remission rates of RA symptoms than in a control group that didn’t take fish oil.
 There are many other health benefits of omega-3 fatty acids.
 But it’s hard to get enough fish oil from food alone.

-At least one older study found that taking fish oil can reduce morning joint stiffness and decrease the number of painful or tender joints.
+At least one found that taking fish oil can reduce morning joint stiffness and decrease the number of painful or tender joints.
 Some people who take fish oil can also reduce their use of anti-inflammatory medications.